dangrebenkin/speech_audio_separator/README.md

 1. computing signal energy;
 2. finding some signal energy local minimums, which have a minimal sum but the temporal distance between these points is more (or is equal) than user's min time parameter and less (or is equal) than user's max time parameter;
 3. audiofile splitting into several new ones by the boundaries from step 2.

+Splitting audiofile(s) in this way gives you several smaller audiofragments which were splitted on pauses between words/phrases(!).

 ## Requirements & installation